 Things you can do to encourage eating:

 In the last few weeks and days of life, it is normal for the patient to refuse to eat.
 Usually dying patients do not feel hungry or thirsty; they are not starving.
 Nature is at work helping them to die in a more comfortable way.
-Small ice chips frozen juices or popsicles may be refreshing in the mouth.
+Small ice chips, frozen juices or popsicles may be refreshing to a dry mouth.
 The hospice nurse will give you special swabs to help moisten the patient's mouth.
 Although the caregiver may feel the patient is not drinking enough fluids, this is actually nature at work.

 Decreased fluid intake brings relief from:

 The loss of desire and the patient's refusal to eat are signals that the person is responding to the disease process as the body begins to shut down normal function.
-The caregiver needs to respect these signals.
+Although difficult, the caregiver should respect these signals.
 The hospice staff is always available to discuss these changes and to help you cope with the dying process of a loved one.